-If you're a teacher or a pupil and would like a law student, trainee or solicitor to visit your school to talk about studying law and being a solicitor, details of firms you can contact in your local area can be found via our Find a Solicitor tool.
+If you're a teacher or a pupil and would like a member of the legal profession to visit your school to talk about studying law and being a solicitor, details of firms you can contact in your local area can be found via our Find a Solicitor tool.

 If you're a law student, trainee or solicitor and have been approached by a school to visit and talk about a career in law, we can provide a briefing pack and careers leaflets to assist with this.

 Want to be a guest speaker?

-When you were at school, did you wish you had recieved more information about studying law, what it was like to be a trainee, or what a solicitor does day to day?
+When you were at school, did you wish you had received more information about studying law, what it was like to be a trainee, or what a solicitor does day to day?
 Are you interested in giving more information to young people currently thinking about their career choices?
 Do you still have contacts at your old school?
 If you are a law student, paralegal, trainee or solicitor and wish to be involved with visiting schools in your area, why not give them a call?

-If you would like more information about any of the above, please get in touch with Lyndsey Thomson at firstname.lastname@example.org.
+If you would like more information about any of the above, get in touch with Georgia Turnbull at firstname.lastname@example.org.

 As a school pupil, finding work experience within a legal setting is not an easy thing to do.
 There are however a few options we would recommend that you explore.

 The law firms Morton Fraser and Pinsent Masons run programmes specifically for school pupils, so they may be a good place to start.
 A number of law firms across the UK also got together to help young people find high quality legal work experience.
-Prime is committed to improving fair access to the legal profession and offer aspiring young people from ordinary backgrounds an insight into and access to work experience within a legal context.
+Prime is committed to improving fair access to the legal profession and offers aspiring young people from ordinary backgrounds an insight into and access to work experience within a legal context.

 Don't worry if you are unable to secure legal work experience, there are also other ways to build your CV and any kind of work experience is going to be useful, as it starts to show you can work as part of a team and hold a position of responsibility.